NEONScience/portal-core-components/README.md

 In summary, it began as a create-react-app app that was ejected.
 A `.babelrc` was added with minor configuration and a script to invoke babel to run a library build was added.

-Components are then created in `src/node_modules/components`, each with its own `package.json` to "publish itself" within the library.
+Components are then created in `src/lib_components/components`, each with its own `package.json` to "publish itself" within the library.
 Babel generates a `lib` directory with each component and a single `index.js` entry point that exports each individual component's entry point.

 ## Scripts Overview

 * **`npm run start`**
-    Compile a dev (non-optimized) build and start the portal-shared app with it running on `http://localhost:3010/`
+    Compile a dev (non-optimized) build and start the portal-core-components app with it running on `http://localhost:3010/`

 * **`npm run build`**
     Compile a production (optimized) build